philmain28/philsol/README.md

 Warning: I haven't thoroughly tested so be wary and check the results are sensible...

 ## Installation
-- Clone or download, and run `python setup.py install`
+- Clone or download, and install with `sudo python setup.py install`

 ## Examples
 - Commented example projects can be found in the *examples* directory.